kadern0/simple-app/Readme.md

 --capabilities CAPABILITY_IAM
 ```

+In case you want to use a different branch (by default it's master)
+you have to add a 'GitHubBranch' parameter to the previous command.
 This should create the stack and deploy the application into Fargate
 behind an Elastic Load Balancer.
 It takes around 7 minutes to
 finish.
 After this time, you can run: